SavuSavu/FIA/PROJECT_NOTES.md

 *   **Developer Gold Setting:** The developer gold setting now also sets lifetime gold if the value is higher than current lifetime gold, making it easier to test prestige functionality.
 *   **Playtesting:**  Thorough playtesting is *essential* for balancing and identifying bugs.
 *   **Manual Save Button:** A "Force Save Game" button has been added to the developer overlay for testing save functionality.
+*   **Mobile Testing:** Test the game on various mobile devices and screen sizes to ensure the responsive design works correctly.
+*   **Device Emulation:** Use browser developer tools' device emulation to test various screen sizes and device types quickly.

 ## 10. Balance and Progression